Build System vs CI System: What's the Difference and Why Does it Matter?

 Ultimately, the difference boils down to the Integration bit.
 A Continuous approach refers to the characteristic of a system that is in a constant state of readiness to run a process (think: small changes on a daily basis, or multiple times per day, as opposed to weekly or monthly).
 But what does Integration really mean?
 The most shallow definition would include running integration tests.
 That is, the ability to know if the code from different teams or individuals is breaking the overall functionality the codebase in itself is meant to deliver.
 Integration in this context also includes high-level syntax checks, linting, and some sort of static code analysis.

 Cut to the Chase: Why Is this Important?

-Whether you have a build system or a CI system, or whether you are truly doing Continuous Deployment through CI (or more likely, CBOI) is mostly irrelevant.
+Whether you have a build system or a CI system with CI Servers, or whether you are truly doing Continuous Deployment through CI (or more likely, CBOI) is mostly irrelevant.
 As creators, developers want to focus on their work.
 For that to happen, they need to be served a pipeline: something that, regardless of it running locally or shared in a public cloud instance with their team members, is instantly and conveniently provided when needed.

 The configuration needs to be either democratized - or even completely abstracted - in a self-serve way.
 Traditional CI systems like Jenkins failed at this and overloaded devs and build engineers with tons of Groovy code that looked at changed directories or repositories the way the old daemons used to do.
 You can read our article on the Dependency / Integration Hell that is Jenkins for more thoughts on that.